Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Possible Sources of Reported Anisotropy Discrepancy

-Here we present an estimate of the impact of the recent update of the point-spread function (PSF) deconvolution procedure employed by \citet{Fermi_aniso}.
-The PSF used was from the Pass 6v3 instrument response function (IRF), and based upon Monte Carlo simulations of the detector.
-Subsequent on-orbit calibrations, first reported in Pass 6v11 IRF and used above 1~GeV in the current IRF, Pass 7v6, exhibit much broader PSFs at high energies, shown in Figure \ref{fig:PSF}.
-While this effect was discussed in \citet{Fermi_aniso}, estimates using the most recent IRF suggest that the impact of the PSF on the window function, related to the PSF by
+We begin with a gross estimate of the impact of the recent update of the PSF on the deconvolution procedure employed by \citet{Fermi_aniso}.
+The PSF used was from the Pass 6v3 DIFFUSE IRF, and based on erroneous Monte Carlo simulations of the detector.
+However, comparisons of the apparent structure of bright, compact Galactic and extragalactic sources conclusively demonstrated that the Pass 6v3 PSF must be considerably broader than originally stated \citep{Nero-Semi-Tiny-Tkac:11}.
+Correspondingly, subsequent on-orbit calibrations, first reported in Pass 6v11 IRF and used above 1~GeV in the current IRF, Pass 7v6, exhibit much broader PSFs at high energies for all event classes and are consistent with those found in \citep{Nero-Semi-Tiny-Tkac:11}.
+Here, we employ both the updated Pass 7v6 and the Pass 6v11 DIFFUSE PSFs as proxies for the true PSF to assess the potential magnitude of the correction this implies.
+Note that this is similar in principle to the comparison made in Section D of \citet{Fermi_aniso}, though even a cursory consideration of the PSFs shown in \citet{LAT_perf} would seem to call into question the remarkable agreement between the Pass 6v3 and Pass 6v11 results found in \citet{Fermi_aniso} at the highest energies.